yugu-stat/yugu-stat.github.io/_teaching/epsi-study-group.md

 Lecture 26.
 [Case Studies](/files/epsi-slides/EPSI220212_Case_Studies.pdf)

 <sub><sup>
-💟 I would like to thank all group members for their important contributions.<br>
+💟 I would like to thank all group members for their important contributions.
 ✅ We grant permission to use our slides for teaching purposes.
 </sup></sub>